ga-wdi-boston/ruby/README.md

 > code.
 Though we won't be focusing on that aspect of Pry today, it'll be a
 > critical tool throughout the rest of this unit.

-Let's use `pry` to explore some of the core differences between Ruby and JavaScript.
+Let's use `pry` to explore some of the fundamentals of the Ruby language.

-## Ruby vs JS :: Core Syntax, Variables, and Operators
+## Ruby :: Core Syntax, Variables, and Operators

 ### Semicolons